Boy (14) admitted he had 'just set a yard on fire again' after second arson attack on Peterborough flat

-Boy (14) admitted he had 'just set a yard on fire again' after 2nd arson attack on Peterborough flat
+Boy, 14, admitted he had 'just set a yard on fire again' after second arson attack on Peterborough flat

-A teenage boy who admitted on social media he had ‘just set fire to a yard again’ after a second arson attack on a Peterborough flat in less than a month has been sentenced in court.
+A teenage boy – who admitted on social media he had “just set fire to a yard again” – after a second arson attack on a Peterborough flat in less than a month, has been sentenced.

-The 14-year-old, who cannot be named for legal reasons, wrote the message on Snapchat following the blaze at the flat in Stagsden in May.
+The 14-year-old, who cannot be named for legal reasons, had written the message on Snapchat following the blaze at the flat in Stagsden, in May.

 The boy has now been sentenced after admitting two arsons.